Subaru wants 40% of sales electrified by 2030

 The full-sized EV mockup, shown during a technology briefing at Subaru's global headquarters here on Monday, is a low-slung ride with a raked rear window, elongated cabin, digital sideview mirrors and short front and rear overhangs.
 The front fascia is aggressively creased, while the wheel wells get heavy black cladding that lends the tires a rugged, oversized look.

-Subaru will achieve the electrification targets by introducing the EV along with a range of what it calls "strong hybrids" based on Toyota's system, Chief Technology Officer Testuo Onuki said.
+Subaru will achieve the electrification targets by introducing the EV along with a range of what it calls "strong hybrids" based on Toyota's system, Chief Technology Officer Tetsuo Onuki said.

 The goals are part of wider objectives to reduce the automaker's carbon footprint, while improving the safety and drivability of Subaru vehicles.
 The move comes as Subaru races to adjust its all-wheel-drive lineup to surging demand for an onslaught of pricey next-generation technology, covering everything from electrification and autonomous driving to connectivity.